valor-software/valor-style-guides/css/css-style-guide.md

 # Css Style Guide

-# 21 CSS-selectors, about which is useful to remember
+# 21 CSS-selectors, which is useful to remember

-1. *
+## *

-The symbol asterisk selects all elements on the page.
+The symbol # selects all elements on the page.

 ```css
 * {